-Using Plasma in Detection of Sulphur Surface Contamination using the AutoGlow plasma cleaning system.
+Using Plasma to detect sulphur contamination using the AutoGlow plasma cleaning system.

 Subjected silver plated trays to Oxygen Plasma.
 The objective was to explore the contamination that has caused the resistive RF ground being reported by our Production Tune & Test.
 Sodium Bicarbonate (NaHCo3) abrasive cleaning on the coupon pockets where die coupons are placed resulted in acceptable overall performance versus the blind test of units that were not abraded.
 Clearly, the silver plated metal is exhibiting material that is resistive from the plating vendor.